atch2203/blog/src/content/blog/jellyCTF writeups.md

 I originally thought they were talking about a youtube channel, but after some time, I realized that [the link](https://cdn.discordapp.com/attachments/225994578258427904/1249437169056088176/Punting_Jelly.mov?ex=6678700a&is=66771e8a&hm=e5e9b77b22caf6450c5fc2dd22b273f15802f5531a9bd8a1334553c643c90827&) has `225994578258427904` and `1249437169056088176` as "timestamps", so throwing those into [a snowflake converter](https://snowsta.mp/?l=en-us&z=dz&f=c2ku4tniez-1gw) gives `2016-09-15T15:01:46.233Z`.

 flag: `2016-09-15T15:01:46.233Z`

+##### super_fan
+I had to use a hint for this: you need to find the twitter id of the user, which can be done through their banner on [wayback machine](https://web.archive.org/web/20240325165547/https://twitter.com/j3llyfan7)
+The id for the user is `1772301250572263429`, and

 # pwn
 <a href="#toc">back to TOC</a>